tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mongodb_instance_transparent_data_encryption.html.markdown

 The following arguments are supported:

-* `instance_id` - (Required, String) Instance ID, for example: cmgo-p8vn ***.
+* `instance_id` - (Required, String, ForceNew) Instance ID, for example: cmgo-p8vn ***.
 Currently supported general versions include: 4.4 and 5.0, but the cloud disk version is not currently supported.
 * `kms_region` - (Required, String) The region where the Key Management Service (KMS) serves, such as ap-shanghai.
 * `key_id` - (Optional, String) Key ID.
-If this parameter is not set and the specific key ID is not specified, Tencent Cloud will automatically generate the key.
+If this parameter is not set and the specific key ID is not specified, Tencent Cloud will automatically generate the key and this key will be beyond the control of Terraform.

 ## Attributes Reference